 The Elevation Velocity field indicates the Elevation Velocity of the target relative to the sensing receiver in

 units of ((360/2048)º)/s.
-This field is present if Elevation velocity Axis Present field is set in Axis Present
+This field is present if Elevation velocity Axis Present field is set to 1 in Axis Present

 field, and not present otherwise.